AndySomogyi/mechanica/docs/source/getting.rst

    You can run a Mechanica script in Spyder, just be aware that closing the window, followed by a ``m.show()`` will crash Python.

-   We reccomend the Jupyter Console ``ipython`` command line console until we can resolve this bug.
+   We reccomend the Jupyter Console *Qt Console* or *ipython* command line console, or straight python  until we can resolve this bug.